gliluaume/DbApi/README.md

 ## Details
-It defines two classes used for properties tagging.
+Two classes are define for properties tagging.

 ### Mapper
 It wraps DBMS commands.